Rigorous derivation of weakly dispersive shallow water models with large amplitude topography variations: Introduction

-In a recent paper \cite{CarterDinvayKalish21}, the authors considered three types of Whitham-Boussinesq models to simulate the Dingemans experiments \cite{Dingemans94}.
-In these experiments, the author considers the propagation of waves above obstacles, a situation where a long wave ($\ve = O(\mu)$ and $\mu \ll 1$) pass above an obstacle.
-This induces the creation of high harmonics which are then freely released (see also \cite{BattjesBeji, ChazelLannes11}), so that at the end, the wave becomes weakly-nonlinear ($\ve \ll 1$ but $\mu$ not necessarily small).
-The derivation of their models is based on the work of Craig \textit{et al} \cite{CraigSulemGuyenneNicholls05} where the authors construct an approximation of the Dirichlet-Neumann operator around $\ve = 0$.
-A formal argument presented in \cite{CarterDinvayKalish21} shows that their models have an order of precision $O(\mu\varepsilon + \varepsilon^2)$, with respect to the water waves equations.
+The model \eqref{system mu eps motivations} can be viewed as a simplified version of the water waves model, where the elliptic problem is given on a fixed domain independent of time.
+The precision of the model is $O(\mu\varepsilon)$ and makes it an ideal extension of the full dispersion models in the case of a variable bottom with which one can capture the change of behavior in the propagation of the wave during the aforementioned Dingemans experiments.
+A drawback from a numerical point of view would be that one would need to solve an elliptic problem at each time step when computing the solutions of the model.

+To simplify the model even further, one can construct explicit approximations of the solutions of the elliptic problem \eqref{elliptic problem motivations}.
+From these approximations, one deduce expansions of the Dirichlet-Neumman operator at the same order of precision.
+In \cite{CraigSulemGuyenneNicholls05}, the authors derived such approximations of the Dirichlet-Neumann operator in the long wave regime/ small amplitude waves regime using an explicit formula for the solution of the elliptic problem \eqref{elliptic problem motivations}, where the formula depends on the inversion of a pseudo-differential operator.
+They make use of these approximations to derive a Boussinesq type model.
+Their result is formal and holds only in horizontal dimension one.
+The extension in the variable bottom case of full dispersion models was considered in \cite{CarterDinvayKalish21} in the case of horizontal dimension one.
+The authors used the result in \cite{CraigSulemGuyenneNicholls05} to formally derive three models in the shallow water regime with order of precision $O(\mu\varepsilon + \varepsilon^2)$.
 A drawback is that their models depend on the inversion of a pseudo-differential operator and consequently seem to create instabilities in the simulations.
 Moreover, if one inverts a pseudo-differential operator, it is not clear how one could quantify the error of approximation in the Sobolev spaces uniformly in the parameters $\mu$, $\ve$ and $\beta$ and then make the derivation rigorous with the correct order of precision.

+In \cite{Chazel07}, the author derived rigorously, from the water waves equations, a classical type Boussinesq system in the long wave regime with an order of precision $O(\mu^2)$ when $\beta = O(1)$.
+Translated in the shallow water regime, the precision is $O(\mu^2 + \mu\varepsilon + \mu^2\beta^2)$.
+One should also note that the bathymetry related terms in the aforementioned system are of higher order when compared to the linear terms.
+Therefore, the well-posedness of such a system is not clear.